Last updated 17 June 2020

 As a group, coronaviruses are common across the world.
 This strain, COVID-19, is a new strain of Coronavirus first identified in January 2020.
 To find out about the symptoms and how to prevent the spread of the virus, please refer to the information on the GOV.UK website: https://www.gov.uk/coronavirus

 What help is available locally?

-- We are currently compiling a directory of local organisations providing support.
+- We are currently compiling a directory of local organisations providing support and sharing local updates

 - Gosport Borough Council’s building is closed, however essential services are running.
 For more information visit their website here.

-How are national charities helping to deal with COVID-19?
+How are national/countywide organisations helping to deal with COVID-19?